 What is Prime Minister Ishiba’s goal ?

-In my personal opinion, there is a reason why Prime Minister Ishiba is stubbornly sitting on the seat of Prime Minister and LDP president.
+As a personal opinion, we believe there is a reason why Prime Minister Ishiba stubbornly insists on holding onto his positions as Prime Minister and LDP President.

 We think Prime Minister Ishiba’s goal is to destroy the current LDP.

-In other words, isn’t his goal to completely remove conservative wing from LDP ?
+In other words, we feel his goal is to completely remove the conservative wing from the LDP.

-In fact, there are news reports that an opposition party has decided not to submit a motion of no confidence in the cabinet.
+In fact, there are reports that a certain opposition party has decided not to submit a motion of no confidence against the cabinet.

-However, this is not only the goal of Prime Minister Ishiba.
-It can be said that this is the goal of many self-proclaimed liberal LDP members, led by former Prime Minister Kishida who supports Ishiba.
+However, this is not only Prime Minister Ishiba’s goal.
+It is likely the shared goal of many self-identified liberal LDP members, led by former Prime Minister Kishida who supports Ishiba.

-At this rate, Japan’s shift to the extreme left will not stop.
+At this rate, Japan’s shift toward the far left will not stop.

-}Amid incidents of violence against Japanese nationals in China, Foreign Minister Iwaya has agreed to a “mutual acceptance of school trips” with China.
+As incidents of violence against Japanese nationals occur in China, Foreign Minister Iwaya has agreed to a “mutual acceptance of school trips” with China.

-Is this to support China’s hostage diplomacy ?
+Is this an attempt to covertly support China’s hostage diplomacy ?

-Furthermore, does the Ishiba administration want to establish friendly relations with the current South Korean administration ?
+Also, is the Ishiba administration expected to build friendly relations with the current South Korean government ?

-Even if they achieve the reunification of their homeland (the reunification of South Korea and North Korea), they will continue to pursue anti-Japanese policies as a diplomatic tool.
+Even if they achieve national unification of Korea (the unification of South and North Korea), they will likely continue anti-Japan policies as a diplomatic tool.

-We must not forget that the unified Korea will become the nuclear weapons state.
+We must not forget that a unified Korea would become a nuclear weapons nation.

-Those who say that talking about national defense makes one right-wing while claiming that Article 9 of the Constitution is Japan’s defense force, how do they plan to conduct diplomacy on an equal level with the nuclear weapon states whose government policy is anti-Japanese ?
+Those individuals who label anyone discussing national defense as right-wing, while claiming Article 9 of the Constitution is Japan’s defense capability, how exactly do they propose conducting equal diplomacy with a nuclear weapons nation pursuing anti-Japanese policies ?

 Reference: YOMIURI ONLINE(2025/07/31)